Description of Organization

 In 2017, a grant in the amount of $15,000 was awarded to develop a program to meet the growing need of companies seeking to bring ancient wisdom traditions that include awareness and mindfulness practices into the workplace.
 The programs were offered to companies in the Bay Area – particular those technology companies who expressed interest in meditation practice-that fostered organizational cultures that supported presence, kindness, and connectedness.
 The program served organizations that aspired to high standards of ethical practice and that measured their success not only by the bottom line, but by the contribution they are made to the world as well as the well-being of their employees.
 SFZC’s program was tailored for people working in stressful business conditions to help them become more present, connected, and aligned with purpose.

-In 2015, a Women in Buddhism grant in the amount of $2,500 was awarded to support the SFZC’s Honoring the Path of the Warrior’s Program.
+In 2015, a Women in Buddhism grant was awarded to support the SFZC’s Honoring the Path of the Warrior’s Program.
 The mission is to provide returning veterans a safe environment and enable them to rediscover meaning, purpose, and joy in their lives through mindfulness, meditation, and community.
 HPW programs combine nature and engaging physical activities, meditation, sensory awareness and mindfulness practices.
 The intent was to provide veterans with connection, community and tools that support them in using their strengths and experiences to find a meaningful and productive path in civilian life.
 HPW offers a number of programs, including programs that effectively address women veterans’ needs and incorporate them into a mixed- gender community of veterans.
 There are several difficult experiences that many women veterans share.